-Co-parenting over the holidays means both parents agree to the same plan.
+Co-parenting over the holidays means both parents establish a mutually agreed-upon co-parenting holiday schedule.
 This includes how much time will be spent with each parent and logistics for transportation and hand-offs.
 Above all, you want to avoid chaos.
 Let your kids know the schedule so they can have a mental awareness of what’s going on.

 Need some ideas on how to celebrate that first Christmas, or Thanksgiving, post-separation?
 We have a list of ideas for Making the Holidays Special for Your Children When Going Through a Divorce.